pintomatthew15/CounterHackNotes/Counter_Hack_Reloaded_Notes/Chapter 7. Phase 3_ Gaining Access Using Applicati.md

 - Although it is encrypted by SSL as it moves across the network, the session ID can be altered at the browser by the browser user without impacting the underlying SSL connection.

 ### Implementing Session IDs in Web Applications
-So how do WEb applications implement session IDs?
+So how do Web applications implement session IDs?
 Three of the most popular techniques for transmitting session IDs are URL session tracking, hidden form elements, and cookies.

-For URL session tracking, the session ID is written right on the brower's location line, as shown below, and passwed as a parameter in an HTTP GET request.
+For URL session tracking, the session ID is written right on the browser's location line, as shown below, and password as a parameter in an HTTP GET request.
 For all subsequent Web requests, the URL is passed back to the server, which can read the session ID from this HTTP field and determine who submitted the request.
 ![d219720fcfb3506dd0ce7116f63655f1.png](../_resources/d219720fcfb3506dd0ce7116f63655f1.png)

-A second technique for tracking session IDs invovles putting the session ID information into the HTML itself, using hidden form elements.
+A second technique for tracking session IDs involves putting the session ID information into the HTML itself, using hidden form elements.
 With this technique, the Web application sends the browser an HTML form with elements that are labeled as hidden
 - One of these form elements includes the session ID.
-When it dispalys the Web page, the browser does not show the user these hidden elements, but the user can readily see them simply by invoking the browser's view source function for the page.
+When it displays the Web page, the browser does not show the user these hidden elements, but the user can readily see them simply by invoking the browser's view source function for the page.
 - In the raw HTML, a hidden form element will have the following appearance.
 ```
 <INPUT TYPE="HIDDEN" NAME="Session" VALUE="34112323">